Private Credit Outlook: Evolution and Opportunity

 Banks will soon have to comply with updated global Basel III regulations, which come into effect in 2025 and will include a rewrite of the risk-weighted asset framework.
 We expect this to force many to reduce lending further and shed some of the loans—residential, commercial and corporate—already on their balance sheets.

 Put another way: some banks today want to be in the moving business, not the storage business.
-That will create opportunities for private lenders to partner with banks across market areas and geographies in 2024 and beyond.
+That may create opportunities for private lenders to partner with banks across market areas and geographies in 2024 and beyond.

 For example, private lenders may benefit from the sourcing of attractive investment opportunities, such as purchasing pools of loans from banks at a discount or entering into risk-sharing agreements to acquire newly originated ones that meet pre-determined credit requirements.